Sarmizegetusa/Coding-Challenge/README.md

 This will include creating database tables and models for the Purchase and Offering objects.

+Write tests for the endpoints using whatever PHP testing framework you like, but given the time constraints you're free to write tests in an add hoc fashion.

+Use basic authentication and perform the necessary argument validations and error checking.
+If you find that anything in the documentation is not clearly specified, then just take your best guess and move on.

-You'll need to prepopulate a couple Offering objects to use when creating a Purchase.
+Prepopulate a couple Offering objects to use when creating a Purchase.

-You'll also need to create a screen using AngularJS (feel free to use another framework, if necessary), to create purchase.
+Create a screen using AngularJS (feel free to use another framework, if necessary), to create purchase.
 It should have the following:

 * A way to select the Offering to purchase.
 * A field for the customer name.